umarhassan-mitodl/9.04-fall-2013/content/pages/readings.md

 \[AuditoryNeuro\] pp. 88–92, and 209–19.

-Penagos, H., J. R. Melcher, et al. "[A Neural Representation of Pitch Salience in Nonprimary Human Auditory Cortex Revealed with Functional Magnetic Resonance Imaging](http://dx.doi.org/10.1523/JNEUROSCI.0383-04.2004)." _The Journal of Neuroscience_ 24, no. 3 (2004): 6810–5.
+Penagos, H., J. R. Melcher, et al. "{{% resource_link "5ca9f2e3-d200-47ba-9daa-808a0eb542ce" "A Neural Representation of Pitch Salience in Nonprimary Human Auditory Cortex Revealed with Functional Magnetic Resonance Imaging" %}}." _The Journal of Neuroscience_ 24, no. 3 (2004): 6810–5.

 {{< tdclose >}}